History

 Marcus Hook Area Neighbors for Public Health: This project of Clean Air Council focuses on the petrochemical complex in Marcus Hook Borough, Trainer Borough, and nearby municipalities such as Lower and Upper Chichester that are impacted by these industries.

-Chester Clean Air: in 2020, Lewis M. Hunt-Irving Funeral Home was permitted by Chester City’s Zoning Hearing Board to build a crematory for humans and pets in a residential neighborhood in the city.
+Cremation Negation: in 2020, Lewis M. Hunt-Irving Funeral Home was permitted by Chester City’s Zoning Hearing Board to build a crematory for humans and pets in a residential neighborhood in the city.
 Residents spoke up against it and were ignored at the time.
 Since built, it has received numerous violations and has been documented belching filthy black smoke into the community.
-In 2024, with support from Delco Environmental Justice and from Mike Ewall at Energy Justice Network, the community is starting to meet and organize to get this crematory closed.
+In 2024, with support from Delco Environmental Justice and from Mike Ewall at Energy Justice Network, the neighborhood group is meeting regularly and is organizing to get this crematory closed.